 Infractions of administrative rules are generally thought to warrant a delay in release of not more than sixty days per instance of misconduct.
 New criminal conduct (including escape) is sanctioned more severely.
-28 C.F.R. § 2.36 (1982), as amended, 47 Fed.
-Reg.
-56,341, 56,846 (1982), 48 Fed.
-Reg.
-22,918 (1983).
+28 C.F.R. § 2.36 (1984).

 The regulations provide that the guideline ranges are "for cases with good institutional adjustment and program progress."
-47 Fed.
-Reg.
-56,336 (1982) (to be codified at 28 C.F.R. § 2.20(b)).
+28 C.F.R. § 2.20(b) (1984).
 However, they apparently do not permit a presumptive release date to be set back on account of disappointing program progress, such as failure to complete an educational program.